EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 [Route("api/Makes/{makeId}/[controller]/")]
 ```

-Do a `dotnet run` and take a peek at the Swagger UI on `https://localhost:5001` to see what the Models endpoint routes look like now:
+Do a `dotnet run` and take a peek at the Swagger UI on `https://localhost:5001` to see what the `Models` endpoint routes look like now:

 ![Nested routes](dotnet-5-web-api/nested-routes.png)

-The vehicle model routes are now nested within makes now, just like we wanted.
+The vehicle model routes are now nested within makes, just like we wanted.

 Of course, this is just eyecandy for now.
 We need to actually use this new `makeId` parameter for the logic in the endpoints.
 For example, one would expect a `GET` to `/api/Makes/1/Models` to return all the vehicle models that belong to the make with `id` 1.
 But right now, all vehicle models are returned regardless.
 All other endpoints behave similarly, there's no limit to the operations on the vehicle models.
-The given `makeId` is not used at all.
+The given `makeId` is not taken into consideration at all.

 Let's update the `ModelsController`'s `GetModels` method (which is the one that handles the `GET /api/Makes/{makeId}/Models` endpoint) to behave like one would expect.
 It should look like this: